Salt Lake Park project moves forward after controversy over no-bid contract

 The city backtracked during a city council meeting on Dec.
 1, 2020, when it decided to competitively bid the contract: “Such approval is without admission of fault or any lack of compliance by the city,” according to the minutes.

 Edvin Tsaturyan, the contact for J.T.
-Construction listed on a city agenda report, said the group heard about the project from a website and wasn’t sure of the status of the project.
+Construction listed on a city agenda report, said in a phone interview that the group heard about the project from a website and wasn’t sure of the status of the project.

 In terms of the allegations of a no-bid contract, he said, “I have no clue,” and referred to a manager who could not be reached despite multiple phone calls.